A power dialer or a predictive dialer?

 Key Differences Between Predictive Dialing vs. Power Dialing

-While they may sound similar in some ways, power and predictive dialers both offer distinct approaches to the automated outbound dialing process.
+While they may sound similar in some ways, when it comes to the matter of power dialers vs. predictive dialers both offer distinct approaches to the automated outbound dialing process.
 Most notably, predictive dialing builds upon the core functions provided by power dialers and further lowers that idle time accumulated between live calls.

 Listed below are some of the most valuable features available through predictive dialing software, and not power dialing: